 Ohrid is a sleepy town in the off-season but it gets lively as things warm up.
 You can visit historic (and pre-historic) sites, ancient amphitheatres, party with locals, swim in the lake and hike remote trails.

 I still can’t quite get my head around Skopje, it’s weird but fun with a touch of history thrown in.

-I do wish I’d spent more time in Kotor and hiked around the fjords.
+I do wish I’d spent more time in Kotor and hiked amongst the fjord-like scenery.
 The views are some of the best in the Balkans.
 From Kotor you can also visit the village of Perast and other smaller villages too.
 Read my guide on how to spend one day in Kotor including one of the most spectacular views in the Balkans.

 The water along Albania’s coast is starting to warm up but if you’re set on a beach holiday I suggest waiting until September when the sea along the Albanian Riviera is warmer and most of the crowds will have returned home.
 Instead I’d take this time to visit the inland towns like Gjirokastra and Berat or try Korca for somewhere well off the beaten tourist track.
 Read my full guide to visiting Albania for more ideas.
 The weather in southern Albania will be getting hot in June with temperatures typically close to 30C.

 Gjirokastra is an unusual looking city with its grey stone and Ottoman facades.
 It’s surrounded by mountains and overlooked by a fortress.
 If you’re visiting this area don’t forget to stop by the Blue Eye spring and the ruins in Butrint.

 Berat has changed a lot since I was there, they’ve fixed the roads, redeveloped the riverfront and more of the old Ottoman houses have been renovated.
 Berat can get hot and humid later in the summer, now is the best time to visit.